Atlas48/DungeonDrop/README.md

 *****
 Extended login script
 ---------------------
-Adds extended login support from the eggdrop userfile sceme (think of it like nickserv, but with added database and more similarity to dungeons and dragons)
-**[WORK IN PROGRESS]**
+Adds extended login support from the eggdrop userfile sceme (think of it like nickserv, but with added databa se and more similarity to dungeons and dragons) **[WORK IN PROGRESS]**

 *****